menu

 Understanding Risk

-In terms of network security, we define risk as the likelihood one can exploit a system or network's vulnerabilities.
+In terms of network security, risk is the likelihood of exploiting a system or network's vulnerabilities.
 An entity's size and the type of data stored on its systems play a big part in forming its risk profile.

 For example, a large organization that designs highly-secretive intellectual property will have a different risk profile than a single location thrift store, but they both have risk.
 It’s also important to remember the stakeholders will have varying levels of risk tolerance.